 We’ve listened to suggestions for how to make Legislative Forum even better and have worked to shorten the length of the event to a total of one and a half days (Tuesday afternoon and Wednesday), including training and visits to Capitol Hill.
 We’ve also arranged for less expensive lodging, while still being easily accessible to Congress, the Administration and transportation options in and out of D.C.
 The host hotel is the Westin Arlington Gateway, located one block from the Washington Metro as well as direct highway routes to both D.C. area airports.

 Tools and Training

 Further, NRPA will provide you with all the tools and training you need to be a confident advocate for parks and recreation both in Washington and back home in your local community.
 Through pre-event webinars and correspondence prior to your trip to Washington, to the practical, hands-on training, materials and advice from advocacy experts once you arrive, Legislative Forum is geared to ensuring that all attendees — from the “rookie” to the seasoned veteran — are prepared and ready to make a difference.

 In fact, we kick off “training” with information on how to prepare and make the most of your Legislative Forum experience, even prior to your trip to Washington, in the Advocacy column of next month’s Parks & Recreation Magazine.

 We look forward to seeing you from March 25–26 at Legislative Forum.
-To register and learn more about NRPA’s Legislative Forum on Parks and Recreation, please visit our website or contact Dave Tyahla or Sage Learn with the public policy team.
+Please contact the public policy team with any questions.